Why do we need Vitamin D?

 The amount of vitamin D you get from exposing your bare skin to the sun depends on:

-The time of day – your skin produces more Vitamin D during the mid day sun
+The time of day – your skin produces more Vitamin D during the midday sun

-If you are using sunscreen – it will block a lot of Vitamin D production
+If you are using sunscreen, it will block a lot of Vitamin D production

-The altitude you are at – sunlight is more intense on top of the mountain and you get more Vitamin D
+The altitude you are at – sunlight is more intense on top of the mountain, and you get more Vitamin D

-If it is a cloudy day – less UVB reaches your skin blocked by the cloud and you get less Vitamin D
+If it is a cloudy day, less UVB reaches your skin, blocked by the cloud, and you get less Vitamin D

-Behind glass – again it blocks all UVB from your skin, so you can’t make Vitamin D
+Behind glass – again, it blocks all UVB from your skin, so you can’t make Vitamin D

-Recommended daily intakes from various organizations:
+Recommended daily intakes from various organisations:

 Various organisations Food and Nutrition Board